This 12 Bwa Kayiman Principles text we choose to share with you as sacred principles of Haiti was written in 2009 by Pierre Michel Chéry.

-What is the 12 Bwa Kayiman principles and what value does it have today?
+How did 12 Bwa Kayiman principles come to be and what value does it have today?

-Why does the 12 Bwa Kayiman principles have what it takes to cement a concerted common goal among us?
+Can we believe that 12 Bwa Kayiman principles have what it takes to cement a concerted pooling in synergy of total presence today?

-I believe we have a fundamental interest in learning and understanding these 12 Bwa Kayiman Principles as a springboard to better embrace the legacy of our life in this homeland or return to it as worthy heirs.
+I believe we have a fundamental interest to recognize and claim this 12 Bwa Kayiman Principles as a springboard to better embrace the legacy of our life on this planet as worthy heirs.

 Share your ideas.
 Ask your questions.